2024

 There might be several different motivating factors behind the writing of your book.
 One of them is probably money, and that’s okay.
 Money is a part of life and we all need it to get by.

-As long as you’re not only writing a book in hopes to get rich, it’s not bad to be concerned about finances.
+As long as you’re not only writing a book in hopes of getting rich, it’s not bad to be concerned about finances.

 If what you’re writing about is valuable and useful to others, they will be happy to pay for it.

-The unfortunate reality, though, is that many writers are too focused on making money, and it shows in the writing.
+The unfortunate reality, though, is that many writers are too focused on making money, and it shows in their writing.
 Knowing how to write a book properly includes being authentic and transparent.

 If you are writing about personal experiences, get personal.